Skip to content

 For a workplace situation to be legally recognized as a hostile work environment, several key elements must be present.
 These elements, established through case law and EEOC guidelines, help courts and agencies distinguish between general workplace friction and unlawful harassment.

 The conduct must be unwelcome.
-This means the employee did not solicit or invite the behavior.
+This means the employee didn’t solicit or invite the behavior.
 It must also be based on a protected characteristic, such as race, gender, religion, age, disability, or national origin.
 Finally, the harassment must be severe or pervasive enough to create a hostile or abusive work environment, affecting the terms and conditions of employment.

 Unwelcome Conduct